afajem/solr-statistics-monitor/README.md

 This is a Typesafe Activator Template that demonstrates a reactive dashboard, which displays usage statistics data for an embedded [Apache Solr Server](http://lucene.apache.org/solr).
 To run the activator template you must have already installed the Type Activator.
 Please visit http://www.typesafe.com/platform/getstarted for more information on getting started.

+**NOTE**: The Typesafe Activator version supported by this template requires JDK 1.8 (or later).
+To avoid potential compilation and runtime errors, please update your JDK accordingly.

 Once installed clone this repository and double click on the `activator` or `activator.bat` to run the template.

 The application, once compiled and running at [http://localhost:9000](http://localhost:9000), starts by displaying real-time statistics collected from an embedded [Apache Solr Server](http://lucene.apache.org/solr).
 The starting page will show a collection of charts that are updated periodically based on a predefined interval.
 The charts shown on the starting page are related to Cache Statistics that are collected by the Solr node; additional statistics are available by clicking the **Query Stats** tab.